tildearrow/furnace/README.md

 Furnace's .dmf compatibility isn't perfect and it's mostly because DefleMask does things different.

-> my song sounds terrible after saving as .dmf!

-you should only save as .dmf if you're really sure, because the DefleMask format has several limitations. save in Furnace song format instead (.fur).

 ---
 # footnotes

-copyright (C) 2021-2023 tildearrow and contributors.
+copyright (C) 2021-2024 tildearrow and contributors.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.